aichung/pl-cni_challenge/README.rst

 Rules
 ~~~~~~
-* To be considered for a prize, at least one author of a Challenge submission must register for the CNI Challenge or Workshop at MICCAI 2019.
+* To be considered for a prize, at least one author of a Challenge submission must register for the CNI Challenge at MICCAI 2019.